 |Account balance after income taken - Anh||Account balance after income taken - Susan||Income stream payments - Anh||Income stream payments - Susan||Investment property income||Total income|

 Anh and Susan are not actual members.
 Their story has been created for illustrative purposes.

-Modelled outcomes by SuperRatings show 5 year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 15 Industry SuperFunds’ retirement income products during the first 5 years of retirement.
-Example assumes the average 5 year Industry SuperFund investment return of 9.49%, starting balances of $450,000 and 350,000, starting ages of 60 and 61, home is owned, not eligible for the Age Pension, married, investment property worth $500,000 with 5% yield increasing annually with inflation, 5 year investment return of 9.49%.
-Modelling as at 30 June 2016.
+Modelled outcomes by SuperRatings show 5-year average net benefit results taking into account historical earnings, fees and drawdown amount of 5% p.a. of the main balanced investment options of 15 Industry SuperFunds’# retirement income products during the first 5 years of retirement.
+Example assumes the average 5 year Industry SuperFund investment return of 6.72% p.a., starting balances of $450,000 and 350,000, starting ages of 60 and 61, home is owned, not eligible for the Age Pension, married, investment property worth $500,000 with 5% yield increasing annually with inflation.
+Modelling as at 30 June 2020.
+Performance (Net Benefit) modelling is based on actual reported returns over the stated period.
 Capital growth will not continue throughout retirement.
 Past performance is not a reliable indicator of future performance.
+Returns may fluctuate over time and can vary significantly from year to year.
 Outcomes vary between individual funds.
 Consider a fund’s Product Disclosure Statement (PDS) and your personal financial situation, needs or objectives, which are not accounted for in this information, before making an investment decision.
 For more details about the SuperRatings modelling see the Assumptions page.

 # Note that since the date of the comparative modelling the number of funds qualifying as Industry SuperFunds has changed from 15 to 13.
 This change does not reduce any comparative differential shown in the modelling.
 Revised modelling will be undertaken in the near future.